superdurszlak/superdurszlak.github.io/_posts/2024-10-13-money-growing-on-trees-easily-overlooked-cost-saving-opportunities.md

 It is deceptively easy for Software Engineers to provision compute resources in the cloud.
 In fact, this is the very reason why I personally consider cloud computing superior to classic ways of managing infrastructure - more on this in [Cloud Transformation misconceptions](/posts/cloud-transformation-misconceptions/).
 In case of cloud infrastructure from third-party vendors, it is in their best interest to make provisioning of resources even easier, with dedicated dashboards, plentiful integrations, a wide range of compute resource types, usage-based billing and whatnot.

 As helpful as it is, it also makes over-provisioning of resources exceptionally easy - after all, if something is so easy to do, few would think how much it actually costs to do so.
-Over-provisioning once is negligible and not worth investigation, however at scale it can - and does - incur excessive costs which cannot be overlooked.
+Individually, such over-provisioning might be negligible and not worth investigation, however at scale it often incurs excessive costs which cannot be overlooked.

 {% capture over_provisioning_insight %}
 When provisioning compute resources in the cloud, whether Virtual Machines or via Kubernetes resources allocations, be mindful to provision only what you need.
 Nobody gets hurt because of a few bucks of over-spending, however at scale the over-spending on infrastructure can become non-trivial, and impact the organization's competitiveness.